RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 ### Plot of Rewards

-Environment solved in 170 episodes!
-Average Score: 30.06 A plot of rewards per episode is included to illustrate that:
+Environment solved in 932 episodes!
+Average Score: 0.50 A plot of rewards per episode is included to illustrate that:

-+ [ ] the agent receives an average reward (over 100 episodes) of at least +30
-+ [x] the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.

 ![report-ddpg-agent.png - gif](./img/report-ddpg-agent.png "report-ddpg-agent.png")